AlainBenbassat/landingpages/README.md

 ## Landing Page as Dashlet

 A landing page can be added to your CiviCRM Dashboard.
-Edit the page and check the corresponding checkbox at the bottom of the page.
+Edit the landing page and check the corresponding checkbox at the bottom of the page.
+Then go to CiviCRM Home, click on "Available Dashlets" and drag and drop the landing page into the right or left column of your dashboard.

 ## Navigation Menu